MoonsurfAI/browser-control/docs/markdown/tasks/README.md

 The Task Execution System enables AI agents and developers to submit batched browser automation commands that execute sequentially with real-time progress reporting.

+> **Note:** This documentation covers the Task Execution System feature in detail.
+For general Moonsurf documentation, see the [main documentation hub](../README.md).

 ## Table of Contents

 ### For Users